madchap/docker-vault-token-tower/README.md

 This is just a POC container.
 Do not run this in production, it is a quick and dirty thing.
 Instead, you'd likely have your configuration management tool act as the trust entity this container simulates.

+# Assumptions
+* docker hosts for vault and postgres container, sharing network called "vault_net"
+* `vault` and `psql` are the respective names of the containers.
+* Secret backends are mounted at their default locations.
+* `approle` auth backend is enabled.

 # Overview

 Based on what is described in Hashicorp's Vault [approle advanced features](https://www.vaultproject.io/guides/identity/authentication.html), this container will act at the trusted entity to: